Damp Lemon & Almond Cake

 The cake is ready when a skewer inserted into the middle of the cake comes out clean.
 The cake will be somewhat pale and a little golden.
 Don’t fall into the trap of cooking it longer than you need to or the sides and bottom will get burnt.

-Hey, the cake is still gorge-worthy this way.
+Hey, the cake is gorgeous this way.
 But it is so much more awesome when it’s cooked evenly.

 All the cake to cool completely, and then gently release the cake from the tin.